edwardmasih/edwardmasih/README.md

 ***Apart from Coding, I love Singing & Photography.
 I love to travel & to cook.
 These are what keeps me up, to run towards the better future.***

-*Currently, I am working on a Start-Up for all artists which is a Social Media Platform and side by side working as Partner with [Vichinoti & Co.](https://vichinotico.wixsite.com/website)  as a Creative Head (which is a Travel Agency started by my two best friends).<br>I have basic understanding of <b>Django</b> Web-Dev and I am currently learning <b>React.js</b> and brushing up <b>Flutter</b>*
+*Currently, I am working on a Start-Up for all artists which is a Social Media Platform and side by side working as Partner with [Vichinoti & Co.](https://vichinotico.wixsite.com/website)  as a Creative Head (which is a Travel Agency started by my two best friends).<br>I have basic understanding of <b>Django</b> Web-Dev and I am currently learning <b>Angular</b> and brushing up <b>Flutter</b>*

 ***I like teaming up with people with similar mindset as mine.***

 ### _Here are some personal information to get you started:_

->-  🔭  I’m currently working on Personal projects based on Django, Flutter 👨🏽‍💻 <br>
+>-  🔭  I’m currently working on Personal projects based on Angular 👨🏽‍💻 <br>
->-  🌱  I’m currently learning Django and Flutter <br>
+>-  🌱  I’m currently learning Angular<br>
->-  👯  I’m looking to collaborate on Flutter apps or Django REST API <br>
+>-  👯  I’m looking to collaborate on Angular or FlutterUI apps or Django REST API <br>
 >-  🤔  I’m looking for help with Algorithms and Data Structures 😭 <br>
 >-  💬  Ask me about anything, happy to help <br>
 >-  📫  How to reach me: masih.edward45@gmail.com <br>